satori-com/satori-video-sdk-cpp/docs/concepts.md

 For example, suppose you're running in batch mode, and the SDK invokes your callback with frame 1.
 While you're processing frame 1, the SDK decodes frames 2 through 6.
 When your callback returns, the SDK invokes your callback with *frame 2*.
 Your callback has the opportunity to process every frame in the stream.<br><br>
-Batch mode only works with files, and it's provided so you can test your bot during development. **Don't use batch mode in production.**
+Batch mode only works with files.
+It's provided so you can test your bot during development. **Don't use batch mode in production.**

 ## Logging and debugging